Order by 13th December for Christmas Proposal: Shop Quickship Rings

 Your engagement ring selfie and wider shots should encapsulate the moment when your relationship evolves into a lifelong commitment.
 The look on your partner's face, the excitement in their eyes, and the engagement ring itself, all come together to narrate a beautiful love story.

-Including the hands of the couple in the frame is an intentional way to show the symbolism of the engagement.
+Including the couple's hands in the frame is an intentional way to highlight the symbolism of the engagement.
 It adds a personal touch to the photo, reminding viewers of the connection between two individuals who have decided to start their lifelong journey together.

 Incorporating your hands in the frame can be done in various ways.
 You can hold hands, interlock your fingers, or gently place the ring on your partner's finger.
 Each of these gestures encapsulates the essence of the commitment you've made to one another.